xwiki-contrib/realtime-wikitext/readme.md

 install the [XWiki Realtime Backend][rtbackend] from the Extension Manager and build the .xar file as follows:

-    # first make sure you have an up-to-date version of node-xwikimodel
+    # First make sure you have an up-to-date version of xwiki-tools
-    git clone git://github.com/xwiki-contrib/node-xwikimodel.git
-    cd node-xwikimodel
-    npm install -g
+    npm install -g xwiki-tools

-    # then run the builder
+    # then build the xar with xargen
-    ./do
+    xargen

     # and import the resulting XAR file.

 Alternatively you can build and import in one operation using:

-    ./do --post Admin:admin@mywikidomain.name:8080/xwiki
+    xargen --post Admin:admin@mywikidomain.name:8080/xwiki

 Or generate a Maven compatible build using:

-    ./do --mvn
+    xargen --mvn

 [chainpad]: https://github.com/xwiki-contrib/chainpad